 I’m often asked how to eat healthy and eat foods that I like when I travel.
-In fact I was at a Thermomix cooking class the other day and one of the Healthy Living Club members asked me again.
+In fact I was at a Thermomix cooking class and one of my customers asked me again.
 Now that I’m the monthly blogger it’s time for me to answer this question.
 By the way if you have any topics you want me to blog about please send me an email to my inbox.

 Travelling by car is very easy for me.
 I travel with an esky and my thermomix.
 I can make up everything in a hotel room.
 All I do is make sure I have my basics for breakfast (usually CADA, boiled eggs or a green smoothy), these are the easiest to make of a morning, I plan my ingredients that go into the esky according to those three meals.
 As for lunch I usually make up one of the many salads that can be made in the thermomix.
 Then dinner I would normally eat out.